Complete Guide

 Down Payment

-Higher down payment or government subsidy reduces principal and EMI.
+Increased down payment or government subsidy decreases principal and EMI.

 How to Calculate Home Loan EMI